 - 1 database management course

-- 1 IT management course (on campus)
+- 1 IT management course (on campus; see on-campus experience)

 - 1 business analytics course